Menstrual Disorders Clinic

-The clinic also offers counselling regarding impact of fibroids on patients’ fertility as well as a wide range of up-to-date treatment options ranging from medical therapies to MRI ultrasonographic treatment of fibroids.
+The clinic also offers counselling regarding impact of fibroids on patients’ fertility as well as a wide range of up-to-date treatment options.

 The clinic is affiliated with clinical research through the University of Melbourne into causes of heavy menstrual bleeding and fibroids and has a nationally-accredited advanced laparoscopy training unit for the Australian Gynaecological Endoscopy Society in addition to other level 6 laparoscopic surgeons.

 - Investigation and treatment of abnormal/heavy/infrequent/absent bleeding which may have been caused by fibroids, polyps, endometriosis, adenomyosis, Asherman’s syndrome, anatomical abnormalities, PCOS

 - Multidisciplinary surgical approach with colorectal and urology teams when required